 Webmaster - Gregory North

-Welcome to you all and especially to those new members who have joined us.
+President's Report, Oct-Nov.Again, welcome to you all and especially to those thirteen new members who have joined us in the last six weeks.
 We hope that you will each have a long and enjoyable association as part of the ABPA.

 GETTING TO KNOW EACH OTHER

 In addition to the ‘Thank You to Co-ordinators’ feature on the Website and in the Magazine, we are continuing with the ‘Meet a Poet’ and including a ‘Member Achievements’ feature on the ABPA home page.
 The latter is to acknowledge the importance of members who specialize in specific areas which help to promote the cause of our organization and of Bush Poetry in general.

 ABPA COMPETITION PACKAGE